Graeme Hughes: Broadcasting career

 After his retirement from playing, Hughes moved into the media.
 He worked on Channel 10's rugby league coverage first being a sideline eye then became the networks play by play caller in 1988 alongside Ian Maurice and Rex Mossop until the end of 1991 when Ten lost the rights to Channel 9.

 He also led Ten's commentary team for the English leg of the 1990 Kangaroo tour alongside David Morrow, including all three Ashes tests between Australia and Great Britain (the ABC covered the two tests against France).
 He also had a stint as Channel 7 commentator for Australian Tests in 1992–93 against Great Britain and New Zealand, before moving to New Zealand to call the Auckland Warriors matches in 1995 for Sky NZ, He hosted Ten Network's coverage of the Seoul Olympics.
 He also hosted Rugby League programs on Channel 7 as well as appearing on former weekend sports show Sportswatch.
 Hughes now co-hosts the Talkin' Sport radio show on Sydney station 2SM.

-On Sunday, 31 July 2016, Graeme commentated the Manly Sea Eagles vs. Newcastle Knights game for the NRL's Retro Round on Fox Sports Australia.
+On 31 July 2016, Hughes commentated the Manly Warringah Sea Eagles against Newcastle Knights game for the NRL's retro round on Fox Sports Australia.

+The following year, Hughes returned to commentate the NRL's retro round game between South Sydney and St. George Illawarra at the Sydney Cricket Ground.